azure-search-openai-demo

 going forward. -

-(Optional) This is the point where you can customize the deployment by setting environment variables, in order to use existing resources, enable optional features (such as auth or vision), or deploy to free tiers.
+(Optional) This is the point where you can customize the deployment by setting environment variables, in order to use existing resources, enable optional features (such as auth or vision), or deploy low-cost options, or deploy with the Azure free trial.

 -